tikkikkit21/WeatherML_old/README.md

 courses are under the *Python* folder).

 I use `pandas` to import data and `scikit-learn` for dataset preparation and training.
+The model I use is Multiclass Linear Regression.
 As of current (with v1 of the dataset), I have a training accuracy of 73.47% and test accuracy of 81.82%.
 It's not terrible, but I definitely want to improve it (my goal is ~90% for both is possible).
 The model itself will need to be tweaked, but the biggest thing I'll need to do is collect a lot more data.